 Every word to rhyme

 “Sunshine” explains itself.
 Joy, running in an endless summer day.
 I chose to set the vocal lines as expansively as possible, with arching lines.
 There is also a definite Gospel feel to this, which I hope the singers enjoyed singing as much as I did listening to their efforts.
-I love the very staccato piano part in this, played on this recording by the brilliant David Rossow.
+I love the very staccato piano part in this, played at the premiere by the brilliant David Rossow.
 We had some great conversations about how to perform this entire work, and this movement in particular.
 David is the only composer I have every worked with very closely.
 He is a very, very fine musician, and his input on this score was always perceptive and intuitive.

 Shadow fall, Shadows calling.